domdecanio/montecarlo/README.md

 -------------------------
 There are two methods for successfully importing this package into your desired python workspace:
 1. **import montecarlo**
-...Within your python file, you must then specify the package name as a prefix for calling any of the classes within the montecarlo package.
+Within your python file, you must then specify the package name as a prefix for calling any of the classes within the montecarlo package.

-Examples:
+⋅⋅⋅Examples:
-montecarlo.Die()
+⋅⋅⋅⋅montecarlo.Die()
-montecarlo.Game()
+⋅⋅⋅⋅montecarlo.Game()
-montecarlo.Analyzer()
+⋅⋅⋅⋅montecarlo.Analyzer()

 2. **from montecarlo import Die, Game, Analyzer**
-...There are many variations on this menthod, such as "from x import * ", and they interact with the package in the same way.
+There are many variations on this menthod, such as "from x import * ", and they interact with the package in the same way.
 Using this method, you may call the classes within the montecarlo package directly.

-...Examples:
+⋅⋅⋅Examples:
-....Die()
+Die()
-....Game()
+Game()
-....Analyzer()
+Analyzer()

 ## Alt-Creating & Using "Die" objects